Scarlett Johansson: 1994–2002: Early work and breakthrough

-Transition to adult roles (2003–2004)
+2003–2004: Transition to adult roles

 Johansson transitioned from teen to adult roles with two films in 2003: the romantic comedy-drama Lost in Translation and the drama Girl with a Pearl Earring.
 In the former, directed by Sofia Coppola, she plays Charlotte, a listless and lonely young wife, opposite Bill Murray.
 Coppola had first noticed Johansson in Manny & Lo, and compared her to a young Lauren Bacall; Coppola based the film's story on the relationship between Bacall and Humphrey Bogart in The Big Sleep (1946).
 Johansson found the experience of working with a female director different because of Coppola's ability to empathize with her.
 Made on a budget of $4 million, the film grossed $119 million at the box office and received critical acclaim.
 Roger Ebert was pleased with the film and described the lead actors' performances as "wonderful", and Entertainment Weekly wrote of Johansson's "embracing, restful serenity".
 The New York Times praised Johansson, aged 17 at the time of filming, for playing an older character.

 In Peter Webber's Girl with a Pearl Earring, which is based on the novel of the same name by Tracy Chevalier, Johansson played Griet, a young 17th-century servant in the household of the Dutch painter Johannes Vermeer (played by Colin Firth).
 Webber interviewed 150 actors before casting Johansson.
 Johansson found the character moving, but did not read the novel, as she thought it was better to approach the story with a fresh start.
 Girl with a Pearl Earring received positive reviews and was profitable.
 In his review for The New Yorker, Anthony Lane thought that her presence kept the film "alive", writing, "She is often wordless and close to plain onscreen, but wait for the ardor with which she can summon a closeup and bloom under its gaze; this is her film, not Vermeer's, all the way."
-Owen Gleiberman of Entertainment Weekly noted her "nearly silent performance", remarking, "The interplay on her face of fear, ignorance, curiosity, and sex is intensely dramatic."
+Owen Gleiberman of Entertainment Weekly noted her "nearly silent performance", remarking, "The interplay on her face of fear, ignorance, curiosity and sex is intensely dramatic."
 She was nominated for the BAFTA Award for Best Actress in a Leading Role and Golden Globe Awards for Best Actress for both films in 2003, winning the former for Lost in Translation.